PipedreamHQ/pipedream/components/google_drive/README.md

 If you are using a free Google account, [Google Advanced Protection Program](https://support.google.com/accounts/answer/7539956?hl=en) must be disabled in order to use the Google Drive app on Pipedream.

-For Google Workspace users, your Google Workspace Administrator can whitelist the Pipedream Google Drive app; please follow the instructions [here](https://support.google.com/a/answer/7281227#zippy=%2Cadd-a-new-app).
+For Google Workspace users, your Google Workspace Administrator can manually allow the Pipedream Google Drive app; please follow the instructions [here](https://support.google.com/a/answer/7281227#zippy=%2Cadd-a-new-app).